How to Spend 3 Days in Florence - A Guide for First-Time Visitors

 A ten-minute walk through the streets of the Oltrarno brings you to the monumental Palazzo Pitti, a fitting residence for the Medici dynasty.
 In the days before Louis XIV built Versailles this was the largest and most opulent palace in the world, and today the grand salons are yet another Florentine repository of works by Raphael, Titian, Rubens, and other European masters, along with the furnishings that Medici dukes left behind.

-Behind the massive palace stretches the Boboli Garden, a lovely place to close out a day of sightseeing among ponds, fountains, and grottoes.
+Behind the massive palace stretches the Boboli Gardens, a lovely green space that is the perfect place to close out two busy days of sightseeing among ponds, fountains, and grottoes.

 The Pitti Palace and Boboli Gardens